emustudio/emustudio.github.io/_documentation/user/_doc/application/main-window.md

 - *D*: Go to the page where the current instruction position is.
 - *E*: Go to the next page.
 - *F*: Go forwards.
 The user will specify the number of pages for going forward.
-- *G*: Go to the last page.
-This can be a slow operation and can cause displaying the instructions incorrectly.